ecanoc/SelectiveHearing/README.md

 }
 ```

 You can download a .bib file with all the references in the paper [here](./MMSP19_SelectiveHearing.bib).

 Below you can find more detailed information about the references and resources.

+*Sound Source Detection and Classification*
+*Sound Source Localization*
+*Sound Source Separation*
+*Active Noise Control (ANC)*
+*Sound Source Enhancement*